At minimum, three months is required for the examination and grading of a doctoral dissertation, and often more time is needed.

 - Amanuensis delivers the statements to the doctoral candidate.

-- Doctoral candidate reports if s/he has anything to remark on the statements.
+- Doctoral candidate reports if they have anything to remark on the statements.

 - The doctoral researcher applies for a doctoral degree using an electronic degree application form after the Faculty Council has made a decision on the grade of the dissertation.